Ziyadelbanna/Operating-Systems/README.md

 # Advanced operating systems topics for Computer science students

-> The main goal of this repo is to understand how operating systems work through implementing the system basic fundamentals
+> _The main goal of this repo is to understand how operating systems work through learning the system basic fundamentals and know the internals of each unit to easily figure out its role and be able to implement it by yourself_

+## Unix shell

-**The first topic is about Unix shell**
+**The first topic is about  _Unix shell_:the command line interface in linux/unix operating system**
+>_The goal is to implement the unix shell command line interface by yourself and add extra features if possible_

+## Synchronization

+## Pthreads